create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 ### Methods

+#### Array **getHSV** ()

+Return an array with the components of the color's HSV value.

 #### void **setHSV** (*h, s, v*)

 Sets a HSV color value; *h* is the hue, *s* is the saturation, *v* is the value and a is the alpha component of the HSV color.

 The saturation, and value component must be in the range 0–1, and the hue component must be in the range 0–2π.

-#### Array **getHSV** ()

-Return an array with the components of the color's HSV value.

 #### SFColor **lerp** (*destination, t*)

-Linearely interpolate in HSV space between source color and destination color by an amount of t.
+Linearly interpolates in HSV space between source color and destination color by an amount of t.

 ## SFColorRGBA Object

 The SFColorRGBA object corresponds to an X3D SFColorRGBA field.
-All properties are accessed using the syntax *sfColorRGBAObjectName.<property>*, where *sfColorRGBAObjectName* is an instance of a SFColorRGBA object.
-All methods are invoked using the syntax *sfColorRGBAObjectName.method (<argument-list>*), where *sfColorRGBAObjectName* is an instance of a SFColorRGBA object.
+All properties are accessed using the syntax *sfColorRGBAObjectName.\<property\>*, where *sfColorRGBAObjectName* is an instance of a SFColorRGBA object.
+All methods are invoked using the syntax *sfColorRGBAObjectName.method (\<argument-list\>)*, where *sfColorRGBAObjectName* is an instance of a SFColorRGBA object.

 ### Instance Creation Method(s)